MPourjam/MSD-Documents/docs/source/Registration/user_submit.rst

     :alt: User Register Form
     :class: user_registration_scsh

-    - **Activation Reason**: This is the reason upon which administrator decides whether to activate to activate your account or not.
+    - **Activation Reason**: This is the reason upon which administrator decides whether to activate your account or not.
 It's suggested to include your subproject within CRC1371.